19th Sept - 4th Oct 2020

 Film by Luke Ripley

-Magnus Hammick and Paul Newman will also show work made whilst in isolation, illustrating this STILL LIFE we have all experienced.
+Magnus Hammick and Paul Newman also showed work made whilst in isolation, illustrating this STILL LIFE we have all experienced during 2020.
 Hammick’s romantic mixed media works, explore semiotics.
 Male and female symbols are stencilled onto painterly backdrops evoking the silence of a new augmented world, coupled with an optimism of a natural landscape, they have a Sci Fi feeling to them.
 Newman has focused on a flurry of short studies of bird drawings, the very nature of the subject forcing him to accelerate his drawing process whilst maintaining acute observation.

 Katherine Perrins |

-Artist in residence presents works made during lockdown
+Artist in residence - works made during lockdown